PROFITS AND REVENUE

 - Qualcomm

-SumOpti’s Dynamic Allocation Planning (DAP) system delivers powerful, data-driven capabilities for sophisticated planning, allocation, and product-mix decision modeling.
+SumOpti’s AI-driven Dynamic Autonomous Planning (DAP) system delivers powerful, data-driven capabilities for sophisticated forecasting, allocation, and product-mix decision modeling.
 It enables companies—especially those with broad product lines and hundreds of SKUs—to simulate outcomes quickly and accurately across multiple variables and business priorities.

-For example, SumOpti DAP can optimize complex, multivariable scenarios involving 50 nodes, 250 dies, 1,000 product families, and 100,000 customer demand lines—in just one second.
+For example, SumOpti DAP can optimize complex, multivariable scenarios involving 100 nodes, 1000 dies, 100,000 master product numbers—in just one second.
 In contrast, traditional systems often require minutes to hours to process far simpler scenarios and struggle to handle complex product-mix, channel, or region-based planning.

 SumOpti’s silicon-to-data-to-user interaction model draws directly from design breakthroughs from FUGA, Jay's previous company.
 Confronting the limits of power-hungry computing, FUGA’s Z80-to-Planner stack connected silicon-level constraints—CPU, graphics, LCD, A-to-D, power, and memory—to real-time data and an intuitive, decision-ready UI called VuOne — a patented “one view, one click” interaction model for small form-factor devices.
-It isn’t about UI as visual polish, but as a dynamic layer that allows users to interact easily with data and drive real-time planning actions.
+It isn’t about UI as visual polish, but as a automation layer that allows users to manage exceptions.
 FUGA's full-stack systems approach featuring VuOne interface is the basis for SumOpti's Silicon-to-Scenario Stack.